JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 ## Github Secrets
 - Add the environmental variables as github secrets so that I can run the tests with github actions #DONE
 - Add tests to the CI #DONE

+## Custom Auth pages
+- Add a custom sign in page
+- Add a custom sign up page
 ## Messaging
 - Let's use git to create a separate version to work on #DONE
 - Let's create a new branch separate from the main branch where I will work on Messaging then then merge them #DONE